 Tensions Between Ukraine and Russia

-It was gathered that the tensions between the two countries stem from the protracted Russia-Ukrainian war that began in early 2014.
+There have been tensions between the two neighboring countries with concerns over threats of invasion.
+The crisis stems from the protracted Russia-Ukrainian war that began in early 2014.

 Russia had annexed Ukraine’s Crimean Peninsula and allegedly threw its weight behind a separatist rebellion after then-President Viktor Yanukovych was ousted.